justinhartman/bootstrap4.espressotemplate/README.md

 # Bootstrap 4 Boilerplate Kit for Espresso

-A Boilerplate Template Kit for [Espresso][espressoapp] that speeds up your project development by providing templates, code, CSS and scripts using the [Bootstrap 4.1.3][bootstrap] framework.
+A Boilerplate Template Kit for [Espresso][espressoapp] that speeds up your project development by providing templates, code, CSS, fonts and scripts using the [Bootstrap 4.1.3][bootstrap] framework.

 ###### Table of Contents